Hedley Donovan: Personal life

 Donovan was born May 24, 1914, in Brainerd, Minnesota, the son of Percy Williams Donovan and Alice Dougan Donovan.
 His father was a mining engineer and his mother was a writer.
 A member of Delta Upsilon, he graduated magna cum laude and Phi Beta Kappa from the University of Minnesota in 1934.
 From 1934 to 1937, he attended Hertford College, Oxford as a Rhodes Scholar.
 He married Dorothy Hannon in 1941.
 They had 3 children.

 Work

 Donovan initially aspired to be an academic and was offered a $600 graduate assistantship from Harvard University after leaving Oxford.
 Dissatisfied with the offer, he decided to pursue a career in journalism.
 From 1937 to 1942, he worked as a reporter at The Washington Post.
 Following the United States's intervention in World War II, he was commissioned in the United States Navy Reserve, ultimately attaining the rank of lieutenant commander after three years of active service.
 In 1945, he joined Time Inc. as a writer with Fortune.

+Donovan retired as editor in chief of Time Inc. on June 1, 1979 and was succeeded by Henry A. Grunwald.
 From 1979 to 1980, he served in the Executive Office of the President as a special adviser to Jimmy Carter.

 Donovan wrote several books, including a memoir, Roosevelt to Reagan: A Reporter's Encounters with Nine Presidents, published in 1985 by Harper & Row.